-14. Does an academic appointee on paid leave related to COVID-19 (i.e., UC Expanded Paid Administrative Leave and/or EPSL) continue to accrue service credit for purposes of UCRP and continue to accrue vacation and sick time, if applicable?
+13. Does an academic appointee on paid leave related to COVID-19 (i.e., EPSL) continue to accrue service credit for purposes of UCRP and continue to accrue vacation and sick time, if applicable?

 An academic appointee on paid leave continues to accrue vacation and sick time, as well as service credit for purposes of UCRP, as they normally would under pay status.
 Academic appointees who are eligible to accrue sabbatical leave shall continue to accrue credits as they normally would under pay status.